What is studio product photography

 Receive your estimateYour detailed estimate will clearly define not only the approximate overall price for your project, but a proposed timeframe for the work to be completed within.
 Your estimate will be carefully broken down into sections to help you understand exactly what you will be paying for.
 If you’re happy, you will be able to approve your quote with the click of a button.
 Take a look at our sample estimate if you’d like to familiarize yourself with this stage further.

-Due to the complex nature of our work, I only consider jobs where a deposit is agreed upon and received.
+Due to the complex nature of our work, we only consider jobs where a deposit is agreed upon and received.
 The deposit required will typically be 50-100% of your job’s total price, depending on how you want to exchange the files, through out the project.
 Deposits can be paid via wire payment or bank transfer.
-I also accept PayPal payment; however this option requires an additional transaction fee which you will find detailed on your invoice.
+We also accept PayPal payment; however this option requires an additional transaction fee which you will find detailed on your invoice.

 Send us your productWhen your deposit has been received, you can send over your products ready for photographing.
 It is always preferable to use a reputable courier company like Fedex or DHL with tracked shipping to ensure your products reach us safely.
 We also ask that you inform us of your shipping numberto track your parcel’s progress and include a return address, so we can ship your products back to you post-shoot.